Drive storage and free space

 devices.
 Second, removing power from computer and all components for a

-few minutes (including printer, modem, router, and all peripherals)
+minute or two (including printer, modem, router, and all)

 will cause some devices to reset when powered on again, thus

-While things are shut off, take a good look at all cables, cable ends
+While things are shut off and unplugged, take a good look at cables,

 and ports.
-Are contacts clean and shiny, or are they dirty, dull and
+Are contacts clean and shiny, straight, intact and in good

-should be replaced; damaged ports may be another matter.
-If necessary,
+should be replaced, but damaged ports may be another matter; try a

 being strained, twisted or bent.